 Do you know the RunOnce key in the registry?
 If you do not know we will talk about it below, after we see what it does.

-Various programs and services can add some command there, which will run once on their next startup and then it will be deleted.
+Various programs and services can add a command there, which will run once on the next startup of Windows and then be deleted.

 RunOnce can (as mentioned above) be found in the registry by following the (HKLM) and (HKCU) paths.